Chagrilled/image-thumbnail/README.md

 ## Purpose?
 This module will generate an image thumbnail.

 By default the thumbnail's file format will be the same than the source file.
-You can use the __jpegOptions__ option to force output to jpeg.
+You can use the __pngOptions__ option to force output to png.

 ## Usage
 ### imageThumbnail(source, options)